-You need to create a service account for BizTalk360 to run the IIS Application pool and monitoring service.
-You can create a new Windows account for the service account (say, SvcBizTalk360).
+You need to create a service account for BizTalk360 to run the IIS Application pool and Monitoring/Analytics service.
+You can create a new Windows account for the service account (say, svcBizTalk360).
 Once you have created the service account, you need to add it to the following NT groups:

 - Local Administrators Group, this access is required on:

 - All BizTalk Servers from the licensed BizTalk360 group

-- The SQL Server which contains the BizTalk databases
+- The SQL server(s) which contain(s) the BizTalk databases

 - In case BizTalk360 is installed on separate server(s)

 - BizTalk Server Administrators Group